ThemeHackers/jax_tpus_benchmark_physics_simulation/README.md

       * `-m` / `--steps`: Number of benchmark steps to average.
       * `-mxs` / `--matrix_size`: The `N` dimension for `(N, N)` matrices.
       * `-md` / `--matrix_depth`: The `D` dimension for `(D, N, N)` tensors.
+      * `--precision`: Data type (`float32` or `bfloat16`).
+      * `--csv`: Output results to a CSV file.
   * **Rich Reporting:**
       * Uses the `rich` library to print beautifully formatted tables and panels to the console for easy reading.
-      * Reports key metrics including average operation time (ms) and total TFLOPS (TeraFLOPs per second).
+      * Reports key metrics including average operation time (ms) and total TFLOPS.
   * **Automatic Plot Generation:**
       * At the end of the benchmark, it automatically generates a PNG plot (`tpu_benchmark_results.png`).
       * This plot visualizes TFLOPS and Avg.
-Time (ms) against the number of cores used, providing a clear comparison of 2D vs. 3D performance scaling.
+Time (ms) against the number of cores used, providing a clear comparison of performance scaling.
   * **Robust Error Handling:** Includes graceful error handling for Out-of-Memory (OOM) exceptions, particularly for large 3D tensors.
 If an OOM error occurs, it suggests alternative `--matrix_depth` values to try.
   * **Dependency Checking:** A utility script (`utils/check_deps.py`) verifies that all required Python libraries (`jax`, `rich`, `psutil`) are installed before running.